redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_list.md

 ### Examples

 ```
-## List global rules for artifacts of the current Service Registry instance
+## List the global rules for all artifacts in the current Service Registry instance
 $ rhoas service-registry rule list

-## List global rule for artifacts of a specific Service Registry instance
+## List the global rules for all artifacts in a specific Service Registry instance
-$ rhoas service-registry rule list --instance-id 8ecff228-1ffe-4cf5-b38b-55223885ee00
+$ rhoas service-registry rule list --instance-id=8ecff228-1ffe-4cf5-b38b-55223885ee00

-## List rule for a specific artifact
+## List the artifact-specific rules for a particular artifact
 $ rhoas service-registry rule list --artifact-id=my-artifact

 ```